Gromov-Hausdorff Distance for Directed Spaces: Introduction

 \section{Introduction}

-Directed algebraic topology emerged in the 1990s as a way of modelling non-reversible phenomena.
-It was developed in different versions in homotopy theory~\cite{grandis1993cubical} and as a model for the theory of concurrency \cite{lisbeth,gaucher2000homotopy}.
-More recently, the use of networks in mathematical modeling has drawn even more attention to the study of directed structures in different areas, such as applied topology, combinatorics and machine learning, to only name a few.
-In this paper, a directed space refers to a topological space together with a set of continuous paths, called the directed paths, satisfying certain axioms compatible with the intuitive notion of direction.
-Some examples of such directed spaces are directed graphs and topological spaces with partial orders.
+Directed algebraic topology emerged in the 1990s as a framework for modelling non-reversible phenomena.
+It has been developed in various forms, notably in homotopy theory~\cite{grandis1993cubical} and as a theoretical model for concurrency \cite{lisbeth,gaucher2000homotopy}.
+More recently, the increasing use of networks in mathematical modeling has drawn renewed attention to the study of directed structures in different areas, such as applied topology~\cite{masulli2016,Chowdhury_PersistentPathHomology}, combinatorics~\cite{dochtermann2023homomorphism}, and machine learning \cite{Reimann_2017,zia2025persistent}.
+In this paper, a directed space refers to a topological space equipped with a distinguished set of continuous paths, called directed paths, which satisfy specific axioms.
+Examples of directed spaces include directed graphs and topological spaces with partial orders.
 As a result of this line of research, new distances, sensitive to directionality, have been introduced, see for example~\cite{chowdhury2018} and~\cite{zava2019}.
-Taking into account directionality is fundamental not only to distinguish networks, but also to show stability results and measure robustness of feature detection in data analysis; see~\cite{zhang2024}.
+Taking directionality into account is crucial not only for distinguishing networks, but also for establishing stability results and measuring the robustness of feature detection in data analysis\cite{zhang2024}.